Global solutions of the gravity-capillary water-wave system in three dimensions: The ``improved good variable'' and strongly semilinear structures

 In this section we assume $(h,\phi):\mathbb{R}^2\times[0,T]\to\mathbb{R}\times\mathbb{R}$ is a solution of \eqref{WW0} satisfying the hypothesis of Proposition \ref{MainBootstrapEn}; in particular, see \eqref{bin1},

-Our goal in this section is to write the system \eqref{WW0} as a scalar equation for a suitably constructed complex-valued function, and prove energy estimates.
-The first result is the following:
+Our goal in this section is to write the system \eqref{WW0} as a scalar equation for a suitably constructed complex-valued function (the ``improved good variable'').
+The main result is the following:

 \begin{proposition} Assume that \eqref{bin2} holds and let $\lambda_{DN}$ be the symbol of the Dirichlet-Neumann operator defined in \eqref{deflambda}, let $\Lambda:=\sqrt{g|\nabla|+\sigma|\nabla|^3}$, and let